kaviya-gopal-01/LMT-Overlay-Pipeline/README.md

-The pipeline exists because LMT's own live overlay is generated in real time, during acquisition, and is not always correct: it reflects whatever the tracker believed *at that instant* (visual information) , not the corrected, offline-processed result (based on the corrected RFID location) that ends up in the SQLite database afterward.
+The pipeline exists because LMT's own live overlay is generated in real time, during acquisition, and is not always correct: it reflects whatever the tracker detected *at that instant*, not the corrected, offline-processed result that ends up in the SQLite database afterward.
 The SQLite database is treated as ground truth throughout this pipeline; the raw, overlay-free videos are the only thing ever drawn on, and are never modified in place, a fresh corrected copy is always written to a new output file.